 The Government of Ontario has established a regulatory framework related to the generation and sale of electricity, which has promoted and continues to promote significant investment to enable the phasing out of coal fired generation, the modernization of electricity generation facilities, and conservation and demand management initiatives.

 The Government of Ontario is committed to ensuring that the costs of these investments are allocated fairly among present and future generations of consumers, and that the costs of financing such fair allocation is similarly allocated among present and future generations of consumers.
 [NTD: Delete references to “raising of money”.
 This may imply a tax scheme.
-The references to generation facilities above is sufficient nexus to 92A(4)(b) of the Constitution 1867, if needed.]
+The references to generation facilities above is sufficient nexus to 92A(4)(b) of the Constitution 1867, if needed.] [[NTD- [NTD- Recommend acommodating request based on Blakes constitutional law advice and CLB’s]

 Therefore, Her Majesty, by and with the advice and consent of the Legislative Assembly of the Province of Ontario, enacts as follows: